MicrosoftDocs/azure-stack-docs/azure-stack/hci/security-update/hci-security-update-may-2024.md

 This security update includes quality improvements.
 When you install this KB:

 - This update addresses an issue that affects IE mode.
-A web page may stop working as expected when there is an open modal dialog.
+A web page may stop working as expected when there's an open modal dialog.

 - This update addresses an issue that affects IE mode.
 It stops responding.
 This occurs if you press the left arrow key when an empty text box has focus and caret browsing is on.

 - This update addresses an issue that affects Wi-Fi Protected Access 3 (WPA3) in the Group Policy editor.
 HTML preview rendering fails.

 - This update addresses an issue that affects Packet Monitor (pktmon).
-It is less reliable.
+It's less reliable.

 - This update addresses an issue that affects a server after you remove it from a domain.
 The `Get-LocalGroupMember` cmdlet returns an exception.
 This occurs if the local groups contain domain members.